 The other major benefit is that parents/teachers do not have to download any software to have their video calls.
 All they need is a computer or smart device and a modern internet browser.

 Activating Video Calls

-You can add the Video Calls module to your school’s subscription automatically, from their admin area’s Dashboard, or by visiting the ‘View Contract’ page in their admin area, by clicking on ‘Manage Modules’.
+Most schools can add the Video Calls module to their school’s Parents Booking subscription automatically, either from their admin area’s Dashboard, or by visiting the ‘View Contract’ page in their admin area and clicking on ‘Manage Modules’.

 Certain schools, such as those whose subscription is bought through a local authority, will not be able to do this.
 Instead please complete the form on this web page or contact email@example.com and we will assist you.

 The video call technology is integrated into the web browser being used by the parent and teacher, which means that there is no software to download, such as there would be if you used Teams, Skype, Zoom or WebEx.
 However, parents and teachers will need to use a modern internet browser.
 Below is a table of the supported internet browsers, depending on the operating system being used:

 Apple iPhone/iPad (must be iOS 11+): Safari

 Mac: Safari, Chrome or Firefox